 If your dog wants to curl up somewhere and sleep the rest of the night, do not be alarmed.
 It is good to let your dog relax and rest.
 However, you do still need to wake your dog up to administer the pain medications and/or other medications as prescribed.

-That night or the next morning (depending on your vet’s instructions) offer your water and some softened dog food.
+That night or the next morning (depending on your vet’s instructions) offer your dog water and some softened dog food.
 Keep in mind that since your dog received IV fluids during the procedure, he or she may not drink as much water at first.
 Also, he or she may not eat quite as much as usual at that first meal or two.

 Watch for complications of a senior dog tooth extraction

 The first three days following anesthesia are when you are most likely to notice complications.
 It is important you keep a close eye on your dog during this part of the senior dog tooth extraction recovery period.
-The most common complications that owners notice are related to pain or the anesthesia, but there can be a few other complications as well.

 - Pawing at the face